-Although most people view creme brulee as a difficult dessert to make, this restaurant menu staple is actually surprisingly easy!
-It's one of my favorite desserts not only because it WOWs guests but also because it is super customizable!
+Although most people view creme brulee as a difficult dessert to make, this it’s actually surprisingly easy!
+It’s one of my favorite desserts not only because it WOWs guests but also because it is super customizable!
 Like all my favorite recipes, once you learn the technique you can play around with all sorts of different flavors.

 At my house we prefer non traditional desserts for birthdays over cake.
 So when my husband’s birthday was on the horizon he chose his favorite, coffee creme brulee.